nghiant2710/docs/beaglebone-green-wifi-fedora-node/README-short.txt

-Node.js is a JavaScript-based platform for server-side and networking applications.
+Node.js is a JavaScript-based platform for server-side and networking apps.
-This image is maintained by [Resin.io](https://resin.io/)
+Maintained by Resin.io.